 My cake didn't turn out as tall as the one on the picture, I wonder if it is because I used a 6 1/2 inches souffle dish instead of a 5/12 one.
 That reminds me of something else: This is a small cake.
 If you plan to make it for a large crowd, consider making two of them.
 Lastly, my cake was done after 40 minutes.

-Blueberry Upside-Down Cake Recipe:
+Blueberry Upside-Down Cake Recipe

-1/3 cup plus 3 tablespoons light-brown sugar
+1/3 cup plus 3 tablespoons brown sugar

-1 1/2 cups blueberries, picked over and cleaned
+1 1/2 cups blueberries

 1 teaspoon baking powder